-I'm a Lecturer and Prize Fellow in the Mathematical Foundations group, Department of Computer Science, University of Bath.
+I'm a Senior Lecturer and Prize Fellow in the Mathematical Foundations group, Department of Computer Science, University of Bath.

 My research is in the area of logic and proof theory, and has focused on canonical graphical representations of proof, commonly known as proof nets.